MUTANT BIG CATS - GOLDEN TIGERS

 Butu, Longleat Safari Park's golden tiger that spent time at Glasgow Zoo is descended from a male white tiger imported in the late 1980s from Columbus Zoo, USA and containing Amur genes from Tony.
 This white male became resident male for the park's 6 to 9 females.
 Years later, in 1994, Longleat displayed a litter (presumed imported from Columbus Zoo, USA) obtained from an orange female heterozygous for white who had been mated to a golden tiger.
 This pairing produced golden tiger Butu, two orange tigers and a white tiger with no markings except for a few rings around the tail (exported to Japan).
 Butu was hand-reared and was one of 7 or 8 examples of the type bred by Longleat.
 While on loan to Glasgow Zoo, Butu was bred to homozygous orange tigress Ayesha, resulting in cubs that carry the golden gene.
 In 2000, Butu was to be sent to Spain to increase the gene pool.
 Instead, he went to Germany and was paired with a white female and with a golden female.

 Although a few golden tigers have been recorded in the wild, they are a mutation, not a separate species.
 It is incorrect to say there are "only 30 golden tigers left in the world" - far from resurrecting an extinct animal, the mutation has been specially perpetuated as a zoo attraction.
-Just like white tigers or Persian cats, golden tigers are a man-made breed produced by selective breeding.
-Many conservationists believe that zoos should concentrate on pure bred tigers not on breeding aberrant colour forms.
+Just like white tigers or Persian cats, golden tigers are selectively bred by humans.
+Many conservationists believe that zoos should concentrate on pure bred tigers not on breeding aberrant colour forms, but it is important that such genetic variations remain in wild tigers.
 Their striking appearance puts them in demand for TV work and a Britney Spears pop video made them even more popular.
-Golden tigers are therefor likely to end up the same way as white tigers - descended from only a few individuals, highly inbred and mass-produced as attractions for zoos, circuses and private collections.
-The pelvic girdle and lumbar vertebrae problems appear to be a result of inbreeding.
+Unless care is taken to outcross them to orange tigers, golden tigers risk following the same path as white tigers - descended from only a few individuals, highly inbred and mass-produced as attractions for zoos, circuses and private collections.
+The pelvic girdle and lumbar vertebrae problems appear to be a result of inbreeding and are not inextricably linked to the colour.

 Textual content is licensed under the GFDL.